yokoffing/NextDNS-Config/README.md

 # Allowlist :white_check_mark:

 Allowlist entries always resolve.
-These entries may be needed for `Strict` and `Aggressive` [blocklist](https://github.com/yokoffing/NextDNS-Config#blocklists-1) profiles to relax their rules.
+These entries may be needed for aggressive DNS profiles to relax their rules.

 <details>